CSGuides/grad-school-application-guide/life-grad-school.md

 A meta-review found that around one-fourth of PhD students report symptoms of clinically significant depression, and one-fifth report symptoms of clinical anxiety ([Nature Scientific Reports, 2021](https://www.nature.com/articles/s41598-021-93687-7)).

 {% include quote.html content="Living with generalized anxiety disorder in grad school is like being on a spinning wheel that won’t slow down.
-You are trying to get it to slow down, but every measure you take somehow makes it spin faster...
+You are trying to get it to slow down, but every measure you take somehow makes it spin faster.
+Depression, by contrast, has felt to me like accepting doom, being stuck in a dark hole with no hope.
+With anxiety, even small things like feedback can send me spiraling, especially when I’m already low on energy.
+One of the most important things I’ve learned is to stop fighting how I feel.
+I used to feel anxious, then feel guilty for feeling anxious, then panic because I couldn’t make it go away.
+I’d spin myself into deeper distress.
+What helps is just accepting the feeling: “I feel bad right now, and that’s okay.”
+It has helped me get the energy to move on because it makes it okay to do things like watching a movie or doing side work without feeling "perfect".
 Therapy has been a lifesaver, and I’ve found medication manageable and affordable with grad school insurance.
-As a PhD student, I pay little to nothing for ongoing care." user="priscila" %}
+As a PhD student, I pay little to nothing for ongoing care.
+For example, therapy used to cost me $25 per session for years and now it is covered by insurance.
+Medication only costs me about $2 a month.
+You should take advantage of your school’s health insurance.

-{% include quote.html content="International students often push themselves very hard.
-I’ve felt guilty even about sleeping longer, but that mindset leads to burnout.
-You may feel like you’re not doing enough, but often that’s not true.
-You are working hard already.
-Remember that your health comes first.
-Even if things don’t work out at times, it’s often the situation, not you.
-Work hard, yes, but don’t let setbacks define your worth." user="sathvika" %}
+" user="priscila" %}

+{% include quote.html content="Life here is different for each student.
+At my graduate program (the University of Michigan), it is both competitive and supportive.
+There will be highs and lows.
+You might think you were really good at something, but that might change here because courses are more rigorous and you’ll likely need to work harder than you did in your home country.
+For Indian students in particular, this adjustment is very real.
+Back home, we often gained strong theoretical knowledge but didn’t apply it as much, while here the focus is much more practical.
+" user="sathvika" %}

 ---

+## Job Market
+Graduate school can be described as counter-cyclic with respect to the business economy: the harder it is to “just get a job”, the more tempting it is to make your resume look more attractive by adding a graduate degree.
+Conversely, if highly-paid jobs are plentiful, the temptation to spend more years “in school” may be reduced.
+This means that many graduate students are in graduate programs because they want career opportunities, but at the same time, those students are there when career opportunities are more scarce.
+We have a separate full-length guide on the post-graduate job search ([Link](https://csguides.github.io/grad-job-guide/)).

+---

 ## Housing and New Towns

-For many students—especially international and first-generation students—moving to a new college town and building an independent life can be daunting.
-Culture shock is real, and daily routines (shopping, transportation, communication) may differ drastically from what you’re used to.
+For many students, especially international students and first-generation students (i.e., students who are the first in their families to go to graduate school), moving to a new college town and building an independent life as a graduate student can be daunting.
+Many experience a very significant culture shock.
+Activities of daily living, from grocery shopping to public transportation, may be vastly different from what one is used to.
+This can be a significant part of the subjective experience of being a graduate student, especially in the first year or two.

 {% include quote.html content="Life here is different for each student.
 At my graduate program (the University of Michigan), it is both competitive and supportive.
 There will be highs and lows.
 You might think you were really good at something, but that might change here because courses are more rigorous and you’ll likely need to work harder than you did in your home country.
 For Indian students in particular, this adjustment is very real." user="sathvika" %}